Is Mindfulness Just Hype?

 First, mindfulness is not easy.
 Mindfulness involves the ability to be aware and attentive of the current experience–even if that experience includes anxiety, anger, or urges–without feeling the need to immediately try to turn off the emotions or act on the urges.
 Thus, mindfulness practice can sometimes feel difficult and even painful.

 Second, mindfulness is not a cure-all.
 (Nor is anything else in this world.)
 Which leads to Claim 2.

 Answer: It depends.

-Hype about mindfulness has surpassed the evidence – due to some combination of researchers being overexcited about findings, journalists not understanding research, some studies having logistical or design limitations, and/or results being exaggerated for profit or prestige.
+Hype about mindfulness has surpassed the evidence – due to some combination of researchers being overexcited about findings, journalists not understanding research, some studies having logistical limitations, and/or results being exaggerated for profit or prestige.
 The research on mindfulness is still in the early stages, and the hype will likely wax and wane over time.

 After all, do you know what else has a history of hype surpassing evidence?
 Vegetables.
 And exercise.
 And vitamins.
 And even good ol’ hugs.
 Here’s a newsflash: Contrary to the sporadic hype in the past decades, none of the aforementioned items will dramatically improve every aspect of your life.

 - Has that newsflash caused you to completely write off vegetables/exercise/vitamins/hugs?
 If not, I encourage you not to completely write off mindfulness.

 Important: If your motivation to practice mindfulness is at least partially to overcome dysregulated behavior, you are encouraged to seek a mental-health professional who is qualified in utilizing mindfulness in treatment.
 Mindfulness alone is less likely to fully address dysregulated behavior.